Permanence Obligations in Carbon Projects

 Deductions

-For any ACCU scheme project, the Regulator subtracts 5% of credits from each issuance as anon-refundable security buffer.
+For any ACCU scheme project, the Clean Energy Regulator (CER or Regulator) subtracts 5% of credits from each issuance as anon-refundable security buffer.
 This is a safeguarding measure that insures the ACCU Scheme as whole against loss of carbon.
 For a 25-year permanence obligation, you will have an additional percentage of your carbon credits deducted as the carbon storage is considered less permanent (because you aren’t required to keep the carbon stored beyond 25 years).
-Remember – whilst your crediting period is

-25 years, your permanence obligations will continue to apply until the end of your permanence period.
+Remember – whilst your crediting period is 25 years, your permanence obligations will continue to apply until the end of your permanence period.
 This deduction varies between project methods.
 Reach out to the CFF to understand the difference in deductions depending on the circumstances of your project.

 Risks vs rewards

 Permanence obligations represent a long-term commitment.
 When nominating a permanence period, you should consider whether it aligns with both your long-term commercial and on-farm objectives.
-The table below outlines some of the items you should take into consideration before proceeding:
+The table below outlines some of the items you should take into consideration before proceeding.

 Want more information?
 Head to the CER website for more information on permanence obligations, or book in a chat with the CFF team.